 A positive employee experience drives revenue

-The primary responsibility for delivering exceptional customer experience (CX) lies with front-line sales staff, but they can only do so with access to best-practice tools and resources.
-When staff are equipped to succeed, their positive experience in the workplace (EX) contributes to improved CX, and hence business performance.
+The primary responsibility for delivering exceptional customer experience (CX) lies with front-line sales staff.
+But they can only succeed if they have access to best-practice tools and resources.
+When staff are equipped to perform, their positive experience in the workplace (EX) boosts CX and improves business performance.

-EX is traditionally driven by the HR function through remuneration and benefits policies, but this approach fails to address other critical factors affecting EX.
-A recent study by Harvard Business Review identified five key elements that empowered staff to optimise CX: seamless technology, recognition, alignment, C-Suite accountability & trust.
+Traditionally, HR has driven EX through remuneration and benefits policies.
+But this narrow approach overlooks other key factors that affect EX.
+A recent study by Harvard Business Review identified five essential elements that empower staff to deliver great CX: seamless technology, recognition, alignment, C-suite accountability, and trust.

 “The results were striking.
 Not only were we able to establish a clear link between employees and revenue, but the impact was substantial.
 In fact, if an average store could move from the bottom quartile to the top quartile in each of the employee experience metrics we studied, they would increase their revenue by more than 50%, and profits by nearly as much.” – The Value of Employee Experience

-Perhaps more importantly, improving EX outcomes was a sound investment.
-Moving a store from the bottom quartile of performance to the top quartile in each of the EX factors delivered increased revenues that equated to a 150% ROI!
+More importantly, improving EX delivered a solid return.
+Moving a store from the bottom to the top quartile in each EX factor led to increased revenues with a 150% ROI.

-Drilling deeper into the reports, we find a few key causes, especially when it comes to the retail shop floor employees:
+Drilling deeper into the reports, we find key challenges – especially for retail shop floor employees:

-• CX takes precedent because it has more visible correlations to results
+• CX takes priority, as it has more visible links to results

 “Executives sweat (a bit) when they think about pouring the same level of energy, intention, and resources into designing employee experiences as they do in crafting outstanding customer experiences.
 A quality employee experience is table stakes.
 Interconnected, seamless, and meaningful experiences that unlock employee energy and agency are essential for transformative customer experiences that win hearts, minds, and wallets to drive growth.” – Katherine von Jan, Chief Strategy Officer, Salesforce Innovation